thuongtruong1009/teneno-api/README.md

 * [gRPC](https://docs.nestjs.com/microservices/grpc#grpc) support to run in any environment across data centers based on the concept of defining a service in terms of functions (methods) that called remotely
 * [Session](https://docs.nestjs.com/techniques/session#session) store information about the user across multiple requests, which is particularly useful for MVC applications.
 * [Versioning](https://docs.nestjs.com/techniques/versioning) allows you to have different versions of your controllers or individual routes running within the same application.
+* [CSRF (Cross-site request forgery)](https://docs.nestjs.com/security/csrf) type of malicious exploit of a website where unauthorized commands are transmitted from a user that the web application trusts
+* [rate-limiting](https://docs.nestjs.com/security/rate-limiting) protect your application from brute-force attacks

 ## Conventions & Tools